• Home

 BY AUSTIN OYIBODE

-The Society of Family Physicians of Nigeria (SOFPON) on Wednesday May 21, marked the 2025 World Family Doctor Day with a powerful event held at the Asaba Specialist Hospital, centered on the theme: “Building Mental Resilience in a Changing World.”
+The Society of Family Physicians of Nigeria (SOFPON) Delta State Chapter on Wednesday May 21, marked the 2025 World Family Doctor Day in three different centres simultaneously viz Asaba Specialist Hospital, Eku Baptist Government Hospital and Delta State University Teaching Hospital DELSUTH Oghara.
+The events centered on the theme: “Building Mental Resilience in a Changing World.”

 The celebration underscored the pivotal role of family doctors in addressing Nigeria’s growing mental health crisis and fostering psychological strength across communities and families.

-Family doctors and other healthcare professionals gathered to reflect on their critical contributions to health and well-being.
+Family doctors and other healthcare professionals gathered in all these centres to reflect on their critical contributions to health and well-being.

-SOFPON President, Dr. Blessing Chukwukelu, highlighted the increasing mental health challenges faced by Nigerians due to economic hardship, insecurity, and limited access to psychiatric care—citing a sobering statistic: just one psychiatrist per 700,000 people.
+SOFPON President, Dr. Blessing Chukwukelu, highlighted the increasing mental health challenges faced by Nigerians due to economic hardship, insecurity, and limited access to psychiatric care—citing a sobering statistic of just one psychiatrist per 700,000 people.

-Represented by Dr. Patience Omashor, Chairman Delta State SOFPON, the SOFPON President said: “Family doctors are often the first point of contact for patients.
+Represented by Dr. Patience Omashor, Chairman Delta State SOFPON, at the Asaba Specialist Centre, the SOFPON President said: “Family doctors are often the first point of contact for patients.
 We are uniquely positioned to screen, support, and refer individuals facing mental distress while also combating stigma at the community level,” she said.

 Dr. Chukwukelu emphasized the need for targeted mental health training for family physicians and stressed the importance of supporting healthcare providers’ own mental well-being.